arnaudgallou/BIO-Rmodule/Rmodule.md

 # or
 read_csv("path_to_file/data.csv")
 ```
-Use the more general `read_delim()` function to read cases not presented in the table above and specify the separator in the `delim` argument.
+Use the more general `read_delim()` function to read cases not presented in the table above and specify the separator in the `delim` parameter.

 ```r
 # to read pipe-separated values file
 "path_to_file/data.csv" %>% read_delim(delim = "|")
 ```

-**Note:** if the `read_csv2()` function is not appropriate despite having a file that uses a `,` as decimal separator, you need to specify the decimal separator in the `locale` argument as shown below:
+**Note:** if the `read_csv2()` function is not appropriate despite having a file that uses a `,` as decimal separator, you need to specify the decimal separator in the `locale` parameter as shown below:
 ```r
 # to read a tab-separated values file using comma as decimal separator
 read_tsv("path_to_file/data.csv", locale = locale(decimal_mark = ","))